 All riders in your group must have a valid motorcycle license.

 If you can get an International Driving Permit, then you should do so.
 However, you must check to make sure that Vietnam is named on this.
 There are two different conventions and Vietnam signed up to the 1968 Convention so this is the one that you need.

 You must have your own personal medical insurance that covers you for riding a motorcycle in Vietnam, and you must adhere to the requirements of that insurance.

 We strongly recommend taking out our motorcycle damage waiver.
-For $20 per day, we cover you against loss, theft or any damage to the motorbike caused by an accident or fall and you will be covered should the bike be damaged beyond repair.
+For $5/day (Honda Future 125 or Honda XR 150) or $10/day (Honda CRF 250 or Honda CB 500), we cover you against loss, theft or any damage to the motorbike caused by an accident or fall and you will be covered should the bike be damaged beyond repair.
 This is not a license to go crazy as you will not be covered for misuse of the bike.
 The policy excludes any personal medical insurance, 3rd party liability or damage / injury caused by other vehicles or drivers.
 The peace of mind this offers is worth its weight in gold.

 Yes, you are welcome to bring a pillion passenger.
-The cost of a pillion on a tour is 20% less than the rider rate as we provide the same service only minus the bike.
+The cost of a pillion is $100 per day, as we provide the same service only minus the bike.